fenago/data-analysis-scala/Lab_1.md

 ### Functional programming using Scala

-In the functional programming paradigm, functions become the primary tool for modeling solutions to a problem.
-In the simplest form, we can think of a function as something that accepts one or more input and produces an output.

 To illustrate this concept, let\'s define a function in Scala that accepts two sets of integer input and returns the sum of two integers